Scuba Diving Accident Checklist

 - If the accident resulted in the death of the diver the potential defendants (through their insurers, attorneys and doctors) invariably assert that the death was the result of a "spontaneous cardiac arrhythmia."
 A spontaneous cardiac arrhythmia is an extremely rare event in real life, but an extremely popular defense.
 If an autopsy is performed you must make sure that the specimens are properly maintained and that you get a copy of the full written report.
 If organs are harvested, you should obtain all pathology reports.
 You should seek a competent medical opinion from a specialist as soon as possible.

 This is by no means a definitive list of actions to be taken.
 You should consult an attorney as soon as possible in order to determine your rights.
 It would be wise to consult with an attorney who has experience in handling personal injury cases and especially diving cases.
-You may contact my office at (303) 632-7172 or me directly at (617) 996-2500.
+You may contact my office in Hawaii at (808) 800-0050, Massachusetts at (617) 716-7700 or me directly at (617) 996-2500.
 I am licensed to practice in Hawaii, Florida, Massachusetts and Colorado.
 Most of the scuba cases we have worked on occur in Hawaii, Florida and the Caribbean Islands.

 If you don’t ask me for legal advice, please ask another attorney experienced in handling scuba diving litigation.
 Contact us for more info.